aws-samples/non-profit-blockchain/ngo-fabric/README.md

 # Part1: Setup a Fabric network

-This section will create a Fabric network.
+This section will create an AWS Managed Blockchain Fabric network.
 A combination of the AWS Console and the AWS CLI will be used.

 ## Pre-requisites - Cloud9
-We will use Cloud9 to provide a Linux shell.
+We will use Cloud9 to provide a Linux terminal which has the AWS CLI already installed.

 1. Spin up a [Cloud9 IDE](https://us-east-1.console.aws.amazon.com/cloud9/home?region=us-east-1) from the AWS console.
-In the Cloud9 console, click 'Create Environment'
+In the Cloud9 console, click 'Create Environment'.
+Using 'us-east-1' for the region will be easier.
 2. Provide a name for your environment, e.g. fabric-c9, and click **Next Step**
 3. Select `m4-large` (or an instance type with 4-8 GiB of RAM) and click **Next Step**
 4. Click **Create environment**.
 It would typically take 30-60s to create your Cloud9 IDE